Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: System Model and Problem Formulation

-We now present the multi-modal multi-task DIB (M$^2$-DIB) problem.
-Our objective is to find selectors $\{\upsilon_t\}_{t\in\mathcal{T}}$, $\{\upsilon_k\}_{k\in\mathcal{K}}$, and encoders $\{f_k^{ m }\}_{ m \in[m(k)], k\in\mathcal{K}}$ jointly to achieve the optimal multi-modal multi-task SemCom under physical constraints: This formulation unifies selection with coding as optimizable variables, extending (\ref{obj_DIB}) to multi-modal multi-task cases.
-Since it is based on DIB, the modality-fused $Z_{\mathcal{K}_t}$ is low-dimensional and low-complexity, and can be depicted with a low information rate \cite{aguerri2019distributed} at a given level of semantics recovering quality.
+This expression unifies selection with coding as optimizable variables, extending (\ref{obj_DIB}) to multi-modal multi-task cases.
+Since it is based on DIB, the modality-fused $\bm Z_{\mathcal{M}(t)}$ can be depicted with a low information rate while maintaining high semantic recovery quality.

-This problem (\ref{obj_MDIB}) is a multivariable optimization problem and is generally difficult to solve.
-Two major challenges that hinder the address of (\ref{obj_MDIB}) include: (i) Finding optimal selectors that are most beneficial for solving tasks is quite challenging due to the decentralization and combinatorial complexity.
-Esp., selections (${\mathcal K}_t$ and ${\mathcal T}_k$) are highly interdependent and mutually restrictive through (\ref{eq:setlimit})-(\ref{eq_interaction}). (ii) Directly computing information terms and ideal decoders $(g_t)_t$ is practically infeasible, since the analytical joint distributions are unknown in most realistic scenarios, and only accessible via finite empirical samples.
-Addressing these challenges demands a computationally feasible yet theoretically rigorous solution.